 Harriet Tubman (born Araminta Ross) was born into slavery in the early 1820s, in Maryland.
-(It was common for slaves not to know their exact date of birth.)
+(It was common for enslaved people not to know their exact date of birth.)
 She became one of the most well-known and well-respected abolitionists (people who fought against slavery), and a legend in her own lifetime, as a kind of Moses, after the Biblical figure who led his people out of slavery.
+A movie was released this month about her - Harriet.
+See it if you can.

 Araminta married a free black man, John Tubman.
-In Maryland at that time, about half the black population was free, so this was not uncommon, but according to law, she remained a slave.
+In Maryland at that time, about half the black population was free, so this was not uncommon, but according to law, she remained an enslaved person.
 In 1849, after suffering a head injury and a serious illness, she feared she would be sold.
 She escaped to Philadelphia.
-(To avoid being caught, she changed her name - to her mother's first name Harriet, and her husband's last name.)
-Over the course of the next few years, she returned south almost 20 times and led or guided about 300 family members and other slaves north to freedom.
-She used the Underground Railroad, a network of safe houses and participating free blacks, slaves, Quakers and abolitionists.
+(To avoid being caught, she changed her name to her mother's first name Harriet, and her husband's last name.)
+Over the course of the next few years, she returned south almost 20 times and led or guided about 300 family members and other enslaved people north to freedom.
+She used the Underground Railroad, a network of safe houses and participating free blacks, enslaved people, Quakers and abolitionists.

-During the Civil War, Tubman joined the Union (northern) Army, first as a nurse and cook but she later participated in armed raids, including one that freed more than 700 slaves.
+During the Civil War, Tubman joined the Union (northern) Army, first as a nurse and cook but she later participated in armed raids, including one that freed more than 700 enslaved people.
 After the war, she was a leader of the women's suffrage movement (fighting for the right of women to vote).
 She's an American hero for many reasons.
 Happy Birthday, Mrs. Tubman.